Rethinking Discrete Speech Representation Tokens for Accent Generation: Results

 \subsection{Proposed Content and Content-Accent Tokens}

-For better accent generation and control, we propose content-accent and content tokens for accent-preserving and accent-adaptive VC, respectively.
-A comparison of proposed tokens and Vevo tokens is presented in Table~\ref{tab:propose_tokens}.
-Our proposed content/content-accent tokens achieve better performance than Vevo's content/content-style tokens across all metrics, enabling better control of accent in speech generation.
-Demos of the converted speech will be available at [Link redacted].
+To enable better accent generation and control, we propose \textit{content-accent} and \textit{content} tokens for accent-preserving and accent-adaptive VC, respectively.
+A comparison between the proposed tokens and the tokens used in Vevo, together with the objective evaluation metrics, is presented in Table~\ref{tab:objective_results}.
+The listening test results are reported in Table~\ref{tab:subjective_results}, which further validate the objective findings.

+Overall, the proposed content and content-accent tokens outperform Vevo's content and content-style tokens across most metrics, particularly in generating the desired accent while maintaining high content consistency and intelligibility.
+These results suggest improved disentanglement between accent and content.
+However, while the proposed content tokens achieve high speaker similarity to the target speaker in accent-adaptive VC, the proposed content-accent tokens perform worse in accent-preserving VC.
+This indicates that accent information remains partially entangled with speaker characteristics in the content-accent tokens.

+The lower speaker similarity observed for content-accent tokens may also be influenced by speaker--accent entanglement in both objective and subjective evaluations.
+As discussed in Section~\ref{ssec:exp_vc}, the speaker embeddings used in the system encode some accent information.
+Consequently, when the generated speech more closely matches the source speaker's accent, the measured similarity to the target speaker may decrease.
+A similar phenomenon may occur in the subjective evaluation.
+Although listeners were instructed to ignore accent when rating speaker similarity, accent differences may still influence perceived speaker identity, as listeners often associate distinct accents with different speakers.
+This raises the broader question of whether accent and speaker characteristics can be fully disentangled in practice, particularly given that training data rarely contains the same speaker producing multiple accents.
+Additional supervision, such as explicit accent and speaker classification, may be required to further disentangle these factors.